 Game Mode is a very convenient setting adjustment that automatically changes the level of brightness and contrast depending on the lighting and graphics of the game you’re playing.

-This monitor comes in two sizes depending on the intended use of the monitor.
+This monitor comes in two sizes depending on the intended use of the display.

 The 24-inch model is ideal for gaming in immersive experiences and more excellent details, but the 27-inch model would be best for high-speed gaming because the larger the screen, the quicker your reactions will be in contrast.

-On top of all that, the monitor has extra features that make it a great one all around, not just for gaming, like the real-size document viewing.
+On top of all that, the display has extra features that make it a great one all around, not just for gaming, like the real-size document viewing.

-We hope that this guide has helped you narrow down your choices, or at least given you a good idea of what you should be looking out for in a gaming monitor.
+We hope that this best gaming monitor guide has helped you narrow down your choices, or at least given you a good idea of what you should be looking out for in a gaming monitor.
 Game on!